stormliucong/eMERGE-Columbia-Data-Sync-Service/README.md

         5. If can not find a match in local data, create a new CUIMC_ID incremented.
     ![workflow](./redcap_id_match_diagram.png)
     - Also pull R4 surveyQueueLink via API for each record and store in [r4_survey_queue_link]
+    - `ignore_R4_fields.json` file is used to ignore the recent R4 update.
     - set up crob job for daily pull `cron_job.sh`.
 An example is showed below.
         ```sh
         # m h  dom mon dow   command